niqodea/meerkat/README.md

 ## Core Concepts

+### Thing

+`Thing` is the base dataclass that you can extend to represent items you want to monitor.
+For example, if you're monitoring academic papers, you might create a `Paper` class that extends `Thing` with fields like `title`, `authors`, and `citations`.
+Each `Thing` must have a unique identifier that allows the system to track it over time.

+### Data source

+A data source is any collection of `Thing` objects you want to monitor.
+The library is flexible and can work with any data source that can be represented as a dictionary of these uniquely identified items.

 ### Meerkat

-A meerkat (`Meerkat`) is the main orchestrator that monitors a truth source for changes.
+A meerkat (`Meerkat`) is the main orchestrator that monitors a data source for changes.
 It periodically:
-1. Fetches data from the truth source
+1. Fetches data from the data source
 2. Tracks changes by comparing against the previous state
 3. Executes actions in response to detected changes

-### Truth Source & Fetchers

-A truth source is any data source you want to monitor.
-The library is flexible and can work with any data source that can be represented as a dictionary of items with unique IDs.
+### Fetcher

-Truth source fetchers (`TruthSourceFetcher`) are responsible for:
+A fetcher (`Fetcher`) is responsible for:

-* Fetching data from the truth source
+* Fetching data from the data source
 * Converting the data into a dictionary of `Thing` objects (items that can be monitored)
-* Handling any errors that occur during fetching
+* Communicating errors that occur during fetching

 ### Snapshot Manager

-The snapshot manager (`SnapshotManager`) is responsible for:
+A snapshot manager (`SnapshotManager`) is responsible for:
 * Tracking the current state of monitored items
 * Detecting changes by comparing against the previous state
 * Computing operations (Create, Update, Delete) based on the differences